casadi/casadi/doxygen/sphinx/source/examples/example_minimal.rst

     prob = pa.generate_and_compile_casadi_problem(cost_function, g_function, name=name)

-The resulting object `prob` is an instance of :py:class:`alpaqa._alpaqa.Problem`.
+The resulting object `prob` is an instance of :py:class:`alpaqa._alpaqa.float64.Problem`.
 Before we can solve the problem, we need to set a few numerical values to the constraint bounds of this problem::